toppeMRI/PulseGEq/examples/Pisa2022_PulseqForDummies/LearningWithExamplesII.md

 ```

-## Handling RF power (SAR) and gradient heating
+## Sequence analysis: RF power (SAR) and gradient heating

 SAR can be estimated in advance (offline) by comparing the RF power
 to a reference sequence with known SAR monitor reading for a certain patient weight.

-The gradient power can be calculated offline and entered into the
+Similarly, the gradient power can be calculated offline and entered into the
 interpreter's gradient heating checks.

 GE example:
 `toppe.preflightcheck()`

-## Non-cartesian imaging example: 3D stack of spirals

-stack of spirals, including fat saturation

-simulate spectral profile of fat sat pulse